Jun 2021 - Jun 2022 · 1 Designer, 1 Design manager, 5 engineers · Toddle

 When i joined as one of the first designers int he design system team, it was just me, and my manager.
 I took time to understand the current atomic status of the company, and saw that colours, icon guidelines typography had been implemented along with 5-6 components.
 A design system is a living breathing entitiy, the backbone of every brand, that ties the brand language together, while speeding up developmental and design processes, demanding consistency and attentinoal to detail

-What i did
+What did we achieve?

 Modern Software requires modern design systems